North Shields Ponds Natural Area

 Restoration UnderwayAn ecological restoration project is underway at North Shields Ponds!
 Trails are open.
 You can help the restoration be successful by staying on-trail which protects the plantings.
-The project will create five acres of wetlands, and lower the steep and unnatural river banks.
+The project created five acres of wetlands, and lowered the steep and unnatural river banks.
 The Josh Ames diversion structure was removed for safety, recreation and aquatic habitat.
-Learn more from Rick Bachand, Environmental Program Manager, 970-416-2183, .
+Learn more below under Related Information or contact Rick Bachand, Environmental Program Manager, 970-416-2183, .

 1.5 miles of natural surface trail, wheelchair accessible fishing deck, picnic tables and benches.
 Trail Map >>>

 The North Shields Ponds Natural Area parking lot is on Shields St, north of Shields/Vine, on the west side of road.
 The approximate address is 1333 North Shields Street, Fort Collins.

 Activities & Events

 - Free educational activities and events in June-October are listed in the Tracks & Trails booklet guide.